maxnyla/Pawsome/README.md

 - Booking page:
 The booking page follows the theme with a grid system, which includes some information with contact details and a map as well as a booking form.
 The contact details include a telephone number and email address that can be clicked through for a seamless experience.
+There is also a form where clients can submit a request to receive the company newsletter.

 ![Image containing example of responsiveness within several screens](assets/images/responsive.png)